neojato/DeLorean-v2/README.md

 * Copy [`firebase.config.ts.template`](https://github.com/neojato/DeLorean-v2/blob/master/src/environments/firebase.config.ts.template) to `firebase.config.ts` and populate fields with your Firebase and Google Maps Keys.
   * Change the value for the `devfestYear` key to the current year
   * **NOTE:** Currently you will need modify this value annually to reuse this Firebase Project for your annual event
-* Update [`manifest.json`](https://github.com/neojato/DeLorean-v2/blob/master/src/manifest.json) with your event's details to enable [Progressive Web App (PWA)](https://developers.google.com/web/progressive-web-apps/) capabilities.
+* Update [`manifest.json`](https://github.com/neojato/DeLorean-v2/blob/master/src/manifest.json) with your Event's details to enable [Progressive Web App (PWA)](https://developers.google.com/web/progressive-web-apps/) capabilities.
   * (Optional) If you want to fully customize the PWA experience, you can easily generate the `manifest.json` & correctly sized app icons using this tool: [App Manifest Generator](https://app-manifest.firebaseapp.com/)

 ## Contributing